Living with Autism | Parenting, Advocacy & Daily Support

 Understanding Sensory Processing

 Sensory processing refers to the way individuals receive, process, and respond to sensory information from their environment.
 For individuals with ASD, sensory processing can be markedly different.
-They may struggle to filter out irrelevant sensory information and integrate sensory inputs from different sources [1].
-This difficulty can result in atypical responses to sensory stimuli.
+They may struggle to filter out irrelevant sensory information and integrate sensory inputs from different sources at once [1].
+This difficulty can result in atypical responses to ordinary sensory stimuli.

 Types of Sensory Sensitivities

-1. Hypersensitivity (Over-reactivity): Individuals who are hypersensitive to sensory input may find certain stimuli overwhelming or distressing.
+1. Hypersensitivity (over-reactivity): Individuals who are hypersensitive to sensory input may find certain stimuli overwhelming or distressing.
 Common examples include:

 • Visual sensitivities: Bright lights or busy patterns can be overwhelming.